uskawi/MammaRecipes/README.md

   2. Search Suggetions
       [Image showing search-suggestion](assets/images/ReadmeImages/search-suggestions.jpg)<br>
-      - Search suggestions comprises a header and six different divs, which contain icons and a search keyword.
-      - The icons are clickable, and each icon return specified search results vegetarian, desserts depending on the icon the user clicked.
-      - The layout of the content of the search suggestion section change depending on the screen width.
-   3. Recipes Highlight.
+      Topbar contains a logo, subscribe button to open the subscribe form, and search bar.<br>
+      - Topbar contains a logo, subscribe button to open the subscribe form, and search bar.
+         The topbar always stays on the top of the page when the user is scrolling down or up to improve the user experience by facilitating a new search without scrolling back to the top.
     [Image showing Recipes Highlight](assets/images/ReadmeImages/recipes-highlight.jpg)<br>
       - recipes highlight section contains an image and search keys often used by users searching for recipes.
       - The layout of the content of the search suggestion section change depending on the screen width.